NGC 6337

 There is convincing evidence that a binary nucleus exists at the center of the nebula, with masses of 0.6 and 0.3 M⊙, and a separation of ≤ 1.26 R⊙, indicating a probable common envelope phase.
 The Ghostly Cheerio's projected radial expansion is slow, averaging 1-2 km/s.

+NGC 6337 is contained within, but is not a part of, the larger nebula Sh 2-5.